San Francisco Maritime National Historical Park: Visitor center

 The visitor center is housed in the park's 1909 waterfront warehouse, located at the corner of Hyde and Jefferson streets.
 The City of San Francisco declared the four-story brick structure a historic landmark in 1974, and the building was listed on the National Register of Historic Places in 1975.
 Inside, exhibits (including a first order Fresnel lighthouse lens and a shipwrecked boat) tell the story of San Francisco's colorful and diverse maritime heritage.
-The visitor center also contains a theater and a ranger-staffed information desk.
+The visitor center also contains a theater and an information desk.

 Maritime Museum

-The maritime museum was until recently housed in a Streamline Moderne (late Art Deco) building that is the centerpiece of the Aquatic Park Historic District, a National Historic Landmark at the foot of Polk Street and a minute's walk from the visitor center and Hyde Street Pier.
+The maritime museum used to be housed in a Streamline Moderne (late Art Deco) building that is the centerpiece of the Aquatic Park Historic District, a National Historic Landmark at the foot of Polk Street and a minute's walk from the visitor center and Hyde Street Pier.
 The building was originally built (starting in 1936) by the WPA as a public bathhouse, and its interior is decorated with fantastic and colorful murals, created primarily by artist and color theoretician Hilaire Hiler.
 The architects were William Mooser Jr. and William Mooser III.
+It is currently the San Francisco Senior Center.

 Maritime Research Center

-The Maritime Research Center is the premier resource for San Francisco and Pacific Coast maritime history.
-Originating in 1939, the collections have become the largest maritime collection on the west coast and the largest museum and research collection in the National Park Service.
+The Research Center describes itself as "[t]he premier resource for San Francisco and Pacific Coast maritime history.
+Originating in 1939, the collections have become the largest maritime collection on the west coast and the largest museum and research collection in the National Park Service."